xuankimtran/docs-1/pages/katalon-studio/docs/app-center.md

 > * [NodeJS](https://nodejs.org/es/blog/release/) version 6.3 or later installed
 > * [App Center CLI](https://docs.microsoft.com/en-us/appcenter/cli/#installation) installed and logged in

-To run your Katalon projects with App Center Test, you have to configure your Katalon project and make updates in **sideload** properly.
+To run your Katalon projects with App Center Test, you have to configure your Katalon project and make updates in **sideload**.

 ### Configure your Katalon Project